-During the year ended October 31, 2016, the Company recorded share-based payments of \$63,200 as a result of the Black-Scholes valuation of 498,500 stock options that were granted in the period, which vested immediately.
+The Company recorded share-based payments of \$54,097 in the 6 month period ended April 30, 2017 as a result of the Black-Scholes valuation of 1,151,000 stock options that were granted in the period, which vested immediately.
+As compared to the year ended October 31, 2016, when the Company recorded share-based payments of \$63,200 as a result of the Black-Scholes valuation of 498,500 stock options that were granted in the period, which vested immediately.
 Share-based payments are a non-cash charge to the income statement.

+Accretion of debt discount and interest expense were both reduced to \$nil as the loan was completely paid off in the previous fiscal year.
 As a result of a loan arrangement with KJN Management Ltd. that was entered into during the 2015 fiscal year, 58,824 common shares with a fair value of \$10,000 were issued to KJN Management Ltd, as additional compensation for the financing provided by KJN Management Ltd. in the form of a loan of \$50,000.
 The fair value of the shares issued is accreted to the income statement over the period of the loan, and this resulted in \$6,779 being charged as accretion of debt discount year ended October 31, 2016.
-During the comparative period the accretion of debt discount of \$685 was recorded.
 During the year ended October 31, 2016 the loan was fully repaid.